I3uckwheat/cards-of-carousal/README.md

 1. Run `npm run dev:backend` to start the websocket and express server
 2. Run `npm run dev:frontend` to start the React dev server.

+### Debugging

+#### Backend

+There is a debugger setup for VSCode, instead of starting the backend with `npm run dev:backend`:

+* Click the "debugger" icon on the left panel
+* Be sure the menu at the top says "Debug Backend"
+* Click the green arrow, or press `f5` to start the backend

+#### Frontend

+TODO: Setup debugger

 ## Testing

 ### Backend